-Most radar antennas used in patrol vehicles are shaped something like a side-mounted spotlight without the glass on the front.
+Most radar units used in patrol vehicles are shaped something like a side-mounted spotlight.
 They are usually mounted on the rear left window of the police car facing toward the rear.
-If you're sharp-eyed and know what to look for, you can sometimes see one sticking out from a line of parked cars.

 Most modern police radar units can also operate in a "moving mode," allowing the officer to determine a vehicle's speed even though the officer's own patrol vehicle is moving.
 In moving mode, the radar receiver measures the frequency of two reflected signals: the one reflected from the target vehicle—as in the stationary mode—and another signal bounced or reflected off the road as the patrol vehicle moves forward.
-The frequencies of these two signals indicate the relative speed between the officer's vehicle and the target, and the officer's speed relative to the road.
-The target vehicle's speed is then calculated by adding or subtracting these two speeds, depending on whether the two vehicles are moving in the same, or opposite, directions.
-This calculation is done automatically, by the electronics in the radar unit.
+Using these two signals, the unit automatically calculates the driver's speed.

-Contrary to police department propaganda, new technology has not completely ironed out problems known to cause radar malfunctions.
-Most screwups result from the radar's operation in real-world conditions, which are often far less than ideal.
+Most radar errors result from the radar's operation in real-world conditions, which are often far less than ideal.
 And, of course, human error can also cause radar devices to fail.

 One good way to point out all the pitfalls of radar readings is to subpoena the radar unit's instruction manual.
-(See Chapter 9 for how to do this.)
 The manufacturer will usually include a page or two on inaccurate readings and how to avoid them.
 If you study the manual, you may find a way to attack its reliability in court using the manufacturer's own words.

 The following are descriptions of common malfunctions and sources of inaccurate readings.

 Although metal reflects radar beams better than most surfaces, pretty much any material will reflect radar waves to some extent.
-In fact, on windy days, windblown dust or even tree leaves are often read by radar devices.
-And sometimes these spurious readings can be attributed to your vehicle.
-You may have read newspaper stories about radar trials in which a hand-held radar gun was pointed at a windblown tree resulting in the tree being "clocked" at 70 mph!
+In fact, on windy days, windblown dust or even tree leaves can be picked up by radar devices.
+The same is true of rain, snow, and the like.
+Sometimes these spurious readings can be attributed to your vehicle.

-Windblown rain can also reflect enough energy to give false signals, particularly if the wind is strong enough to blow the rain close to horizontal.
-The more rain or wind, the more likely an erroneous radar reading will result.
 Pre-thunderstorm atmospheric electrical charges can also interfere with a radar unit.
-That's because electrically charged storm clouds can reflect a bogus signal back to the radar unit even though they are high in the sky.
-If such a storm cloud is being blown by the wind at sufficient speed, a false radar reading may result.
+This interference occurs when electrically charged storm clouds reflect a bogus signal back to the radar unit even though they are high in the sky.
+If such a storm cloud is traveling at a sufficient speed, a false radar reading can result.

 It is time-consuming to use a tuning fork as a calibration device.
-So a second, but far less accurate, method has been developed to check the accuracy of radar units.
-This consist of flicking on the "calibrate" or "test" switch built into the radar unit itself and seeing if it calibrates properly.
+So a second—but far less accurate—method has been developed to check the accuracy of radar units.
+This second method is a "calibrate" or "test" switch built into the radar unit itself.
 The unit reads a signal generated by an internal frequency-generating device called a "crystal."
 The resulting number is supposed to correlate with a certain predetermined speed.
-Unfortunately, there is a big problem with this sort of calibration testing.
-There are two types of circuits in the unit, frequency circuits and counting circuits.
-Flicking the calibration switch tests only the counting circuits.
-In short, if the frequency circuit is not calibrated, the radar unit may well be inaccurate.
-The Connecticut case of State v.
-Tomanelli, 216 A.2d 625 (1965), indicates that the use of a certified tuning fork is the only scientifically acceptable method of calibrating a radar unit.
+Unfortunately, these internal calibrating systems don't work as well as they're supposed to.

 A radar unit used while a patrol car is moving must take into account:

-EXAMPLE: A patrol car is doing 70 mph southbound and passing a truck going at 50 mph.
-You are going 65 mph northbound, in the opposite direction.
-Your car approaches the officer's car at a combined speed of 70 + 65, or 135 mph.
-The officer's unit detects this 135-mph speed and should subtract the patrol car's 70-mph ground speed to get your true speed of 65 mph.
-Instead, the officer's ground-speed beam fixes on the truck ahead and measures a false 50-mph ground speed.
-It subtracts only 50 mph from the 135-mph, to get 85 mph for your speed, even though you're doing only 65 mph.
+EXAMPLE: A patrol car is doing 70 miles per hour southbound and passing a truck going at 50 miles per hour.
+You are going 65 miles per hour northbound, in the opposite direction.
+Your car approaches the officer's car at a combined speed of 70 + 65, or 135 miles per hour.
+The officer's unit detects this 135-mile-per-hour speed and should subtract the patrol car's 70-mile -per-hour ground speed to get your true speed of 65 miles per hour.
+Instead, the officer's ground-speed beam fixes on the truck ahead and measures a false 50-mile-per-hour ground speed.
+It subtracts only 50 miles per hour from the 135 miles per hour, to get 85 miles per hour for your speed, even though you're doing only 65 miles per hour.

 In situations where several cars proceed over the speed limit, some especially zealous officers will take a radar reading on the "lead" vehicle and then pull it over, along with one or two followers.
 In court, the officer will try to use the reading for the first vehicle as the speed for everyone else.
-The officer may even be up front about this, saying that he or she saw the vehicles behind following at the same speed. ("There was no change in bumper-to-bumper distances".)
-Or the officer may even claim to have also used the radar unit to measure the speed of second and/or third cars. ("When they passed through the beam, there was no change in the reading.")
+The officer may even be upfront about this, saying that he or she saw the vehicles behind following at the same speed.

 Radar detectors are illegal in Virginia and the District of Columbia but legal in all other states for most drivers.
-However, federal regulations, which apply in all states, prohibit commercial big-rig drivers from using them.
+However, federal regulations, which apply in all states, prohibit commercial drivers from using them.
 Where radar detectors are illegal, you can usually be ticketed for having one and have it confiscated.
-Often this occurs when officers use what, for lack of a better term, are called radar-detector detectors.
-These are, in essence, radio receivers that pick up the low power signal emitted by most radar detectors.

 Even when radar detectors are perfectly legal, some people believe that officers are more likely to issue a ticket—as opposed to a warning—when they see a radar detector in your car.